google/WebFundamentals/src/content/en/updates/posts/2016/02/save-data.markdown

     * And so on...

-1. Enable server logic to check for the `Save-Data` request header and consider providing an alternate (lighter) response&mdash;e.g. reduce number of required resources and dependencies to display the page, apply higher image compression, etc..
+1. Enable server logic to check for the `Save-Data` request header and consider providing an alternate (lighter) response&mdash;e.g. reduce the number of required resources and dependencies to display the page, apply higher image compression, etc.

    If you're serving an alternate response based on the `Save-Data` header, don't forget to add it to the Vary list&mdash;e.g. `Vary: Save-Data`, to indicate